M2 light tank: Operational use

 By December 1941, the M2A1, M2A2 and M2A3 were used for training only.
 The majority of M2A4s, which went to the US Army, were also used only for training between 1940 and 1942.
 The US Marine Corps ordered M3 Stuart tanks to outfit its armored units in 1940, but as the new tank was not yet in production, it received 36 M2A4s, after which point production of the M3 had come on line.
 Many of these tanks were deployed during the Battle of Guadalcanal while assigned to A Company, 1st Tank Battalion, where they and M3 Stuarts were typically spread out among infantry units.
 Their use was generally limited to providing mobile fire support to the Marines, either in disabling Japanese bunkers or using canister shot against Japanese attacks.
 In defensive engagements, the M2A4s and Stuarts would deploy in pairs, so they could cover each other with machine gun fire against Japanese soldiers armed with satchel charges.

 Ultimately, the Marine Corps determined that the 37 mm guns of the M2s and M3s were not powerful enough to defeat Japanese bunkers, and so they would be replaced with tanks armed with 75 mm guns.
 Following the end of the Guadalcanal campaign, A Company returned to Australia, where the M2A4s were replaced with the new M4 Shermans in preparation for the Battle of Cape Gloucester in December 1943.
 They remained in service in some areas of the Pacific Theater until 1943.
 After they served in the Pacific, they were used for training.

 Britain ordered 100 M2A4s in early 1941.
 After 36 of them were delivered, the order was canceled in favor of an improved M3 Stuart.
 The fate of these vehicles is unclear.
 There is evidence that indicates those 36 M2A4s were shipped off from North Africa as part of the British Army's 7th Hussars and 2nd Royal Tank Regiment, fighting in the India and Burma campaigns against the Japanese 14th Tank Regiment.
-However, according to historian Mike Green, the tanks were never issued to combat units.